 Dechert’s financial restructuring lawyers are experienced in restructurings and other distressed company and asset matters in emerging markets.
 Our work includes bankruptcy and insolvency proceedings and out-of-court restructurings, financings and multinational debtor/creditor litigation involving parties and legal venues in Mexico, Brazil, Chile, Puerto Rico, Argentina, Latvia, Ukraine and the Czech Republic, among other countries.

 The practice is especially active in restructurings and distressed asset transactions in Latin America.
-In recent years, Latin America experienced a wave of debt restructurings, and Dechert played key roles in a number of them, including in the cross-border restructurings of Oi S.A. of Brazil and Vitro S.A.B. de C.V. of Mexico.
+In recent years, Latin America experienced a wave of debt restructurings, and Dechert played key roles in a number of them, including in the cross-border restructurings of LATAM Airlines, GOL Linhas Aéreas Inteligentes S.A., Avianca Holdings, Oi S.A. of Brazil, OAS, S.A. of Brazil and Vitro S.A.B. de C.V. of Mexico.
 Many global law firms advising on cross-border matters involving a Latin American party encounter difficulties because of complicated regulations developed long before the internationalization of the capital markets.
+The Legal 500 Latin America notes one of the biggest advantages of Dechert’s practice is that it includes “lawyers of different nationalities, so that they can better apply the law from the perspective of origin of their clients.
+Likewise, they have a comprehensive work approach, in that they not only satisfy the legal need, but also protect the interest of each client.”
 For more than three decades, though, Dechert has represented clients in all manner of transactions in Latin American markets and understands the regulatory structures in place as well as dispute resolution practices throughout the region.

 The group represents major parties in interest in many of the most significant and highly publicized U.S. bankruptcies and restructurings.
 Past matters include the representation of the debtor in RCS Capital Corporation; the noteholders in Terraform Power, Logan’s Roadhouse and Modular Space Corporation; the county in Macomb County in the City of Detroit; and the successful plan proponent in Scotia Pacific and Pacific Lumber.